OWASP/AppSecEurope2018/london/how-to-get-there.md

 ### Train

 * EuroStar
 Eurostar is the High speed train that has revolutionised travel between London and Europe since 1994.
 Operating at 300km/h, it's just over 2 hours from the heart of Paris or from the centre of Brussels to St Pancras International in Central London via Eurostar.
 With a choice of frequent departures, fast check in and city centre to city centre locations, Eurostar is the ultimate European travel experience.
-Travellers can choose between flexibility in Business Premier, comfort in Standard Premier or seamlessness in Standard.
+Travelers can choose between flexibility in Business Premier, comfort in Standard Premier or seamlessness in Standard.

 </section>

 <section class="inverse" markdown="1">
-## Travelling to the QEII Conference Centre
+## Traveling to the QEII Conference Centre

 ### London Tube System